wubigo/wubigo.github.io/back/content/post/Connect-KEPServer-to-Ali-IoT/index.md

 to send data to Ali IoT.
 The connection can be made using MQTT over Transmission

-Control Protocol (TCP) and MQTT over Transport Layer Security (TLS)
+Control Protocol (TCP) and MQTT over Transport Layer Security (TLS).

+set up Kepware KEPServerEX IoT Gateway on Windows to connect with the MQTT bridge

+of IoT Core to push streaming data to Cloud and send control messages from IoT

+Core back to KEPServerEX

+IoT Gateway is a module that provides integration with external IT systems

+and cloud platforms through a series of protocols such as MQTT and HTTP.